RidleyB/sen/content/_characters/alejandro-de-la-vega.md

   - element_title: "Eyes"
     element: ""

 excerpt: "Husband of Alessia Santini and a paladin of the Order of the Open Hand, sworn to protect the city of Sen and uphold its principles of justice and compassion.
-His dedication to his duty, his wife, and young boy is unwavering."
+Due to his noble calling, Alejandro is relatively unfamiliar with the intricacies of aristocratic life.
+As a husband, he is devoted and dutiful, always placing the well-being of his family above all else."
 ---